T-Miller0/career-path/README.md

 As a User
 I would like my short-term goal details to be displayed

+As a User
+I would like to know the three most demand skills for the role

+As a user I would like to see the discriptions for those particular skills

 ## Getting Started

 1. Fork this repository.